TheTaylorLee/PSPortable/README.md

 # PSPortable

 **If you are coming here because update-console fails.
 The branch name was changed January 2024.
-Delete the psportable folder and then run below scripts.**
+Delete the psportable folder and then run below scripts.
+If you however are navigating to this readme for the first time, skip the first code block.**

 ```powershell
 remove-item C:\ProgramData\PS7x64 -Recurse -force